Qarmoutus

 Qarmoutus hitanensis is an extinct ariid catfish whose fossils were first discovered in Birket Qarun Formation, Wadi Al-Hitan, Egypt.
-It lived during the Eocene period around 37 million years ago, and its body length is estimated to be about 6.5 feet long.
+It lived during the Eocene period around 37 million years ago, and its body length is estimated to be about 6.5 ft long.

+The following cladogram is based on a parsimonious phylogenetic tree with equally weighted characters from the original description of Qarmoutus, with updated binomial names: